 The organization of accounts is remarkably similar to that practiced by CyberGhost.
 You pay Cleverbridge for a digital voucher to access PrivateVPN.
 The company holds no personal information about you and refuses to keep activity logs.

 The support department of PrivateVPN goes one better than CyberGhost because the Help Desk is available via a live chat facility, so you don’t have to give out your email address in order to get a solution to your problems.
-The technicians are very competent and speak English well, they are available during Swedish/Norwegian business hours.
+The technicians are available during Swedish/Norwegian business hours.
 They can take control of your computer remotely and fix your problems.

 Security features include a kill switch in the apps, DNS leak protection and encrypted connections.
 The apps run on Windows, macOS, Android, and iOS and you can set up the VPN manually on Linux, routers, and set-top boxes.
 You get a six simultaneous connection allowance.